 been hired but she could not start for 4 months.
 He asked me if I would be the interim principal .
 I asked for some time to think about it – he said fine – he gave me 24 hours!
 I spent the night writing a letter – basically laying out my terms and conditions, which included that I knew nothing about boilers and would not yell at kids.
 He agreed to this and I began what would turn out to be a career-changing experience.

-My time as Bridge St.’s interim principal led me to obtain a princi- pal license so I could apply for future openings – I was happy in the role of principal, as “the big teacher” of a school, as I was able, with Bruce’s permission, to define it.
+My time as Bridge St.’s interim principal led me to obtain a principal license so I could apply for future openings – I was happy in the role of principal, as “the big teacher” of a school, as I was able, with Bruce’s permission, to define it.
 Two years later, in 1996, there was an opening – at Jackson St. Bruce took a chance on me – the least experienced of the 3 finalists – and stayed with me as mentor and support for the first 7 years at JSS.
 I am sure that if it weren’t for Bruce, I would have had a very difficult time staying with the challenge of the early years of my time at JSS.
-The school had a chip on its shoulder – being viewed as the “ghetto” school, a place to not send your children if you could avoid it.
-I knew the “inside story” – the good, the bad, and the ugly – having been the Early Childhood/Civil Rights & Equity Coordinator.
-The staff and faculty, for the most part good-hearted and well-intentioned, were veteran and felt they were under siege in some ways – with all the English Learners in the city clustered there, a very high (70%) free/reduced lunch/poverty rate, and teaching techniques that needed attention and revision – besides having the not-so good reputation.
-The students who received special education services were in resource rooms, not in the mainstream, for much of the day, the English Learners were in the bilingual/ESL rooms, separated from their peers, and many of the teachers were distrustful of me, not having gone through the ranks of the Northampton schools or being a local.
-I mustered all that I knew about authentic curriculum, equity, anti-bias/anti-racist practice, educational change and human development (not really any different from child development) to build trust while modelling, encouraging and gentle but firm and respectful insistence, that there be real professional growth and change.
+I had been told by some that the school was viewed by many in Northampton as the “ghetto” school, its reputation was not great amongst the more privileged in the community, mainly because of its demographics (over 50% students of color and nearly 70% of families qualifying for freed and reduce lunch.
+I ended up knowing the “inside story” of the school, both as a parent and an having been the Early Childhood/Civil Rights & Equity Coordinator educator – the good, the bad, and the ugly, to coin a phrase.
+In both roles, I knew there were many excellent educators at JSS and all were the most part, good-hearted and well-intentioned.
+Many were long-term teachers in the district and I sensed that those who felt unappreciated and under-resourced in some ways – with all the English Learners in the city clustered there, the high poverty rate, and teaching techniques by some members of the faculty that needed attention and revision – and the reality, I knew, was that it was not given what it needed to meet the needs of the population.
+The students, based on the model and philosophy dictated by the district at the time, received special education services in separate resource rooms, not in the mainstream, for much of the day and the English Learners were in the bilingual/ESL rooms, separated from their peers.
+There were teachers who were distrustful of me, not having gone through the ranks of the Northampton schools or being a local.
+I mustered all that I knew about authentic curriculum, equity, anti-bias/anti-racist practice, educational change and human development (not really any different from child development) to build trust while modeling, encouraging and gentle but firm and respectful insistence, that there be real professional growth and change.

 It took years – research says that for substantive school change it takes at least 7 – to establish a culture and climate to welcomed, challenged, supported, and held all students and their adults (including the staff, many of did not feel safe to express their opinions.).
 We secured another grant, “The Accelerated Schools Project”, out of UCONN Dept, of Gifted and Talented -the program supported our work in including and holding high standards for ALL students, particularly those for whom we now label “High Needs”.
 We examined our curriculum to analyze it for relevancy, appropriateness, and accessibility.
 The students met and wrote their own Code of Conduct – called “Respect – For oneself, For others, for property” and we had a big campaign of posters, announcements skits, assemblies to promote and imple- ment it.
 I asked the students in my first year, “Is it OK with you that we have a school where there are daily fights and students feeling disrespected and not included?”
 Of course, there was a resounding NO to that question so the work became school wide and led, in large, part by the students themselves.
 Another important action was supported by Bruce Willard in the school budget – to identify that Jackson St., with the highest needs in terms of demographics and largest enrollment in the district elementary schools, had also the largest class sizes and also the same number of Title I reading and math teachers as the other schools with very different demographics.
 He approved my re- quest for class size reduction and increased reading and math services as a critical intervention.